jungaroo/invert/README.md

 #Info

-reverser:
+reverser.c :
   reads input file in reverse and outputs in txt file.

-complementer:
+complementer.c
   reads input file and outputs complement in txt file.

-reverse-complement: use both programs sequentially.
+You can reverse-complement if you use both programs sequentially.